Bomb Calorimeter Applications

-Want to read know about where you can use the oxygen bomb calorimeter system?
+Want to know about where you can use your oxygen bomb calorimeter system?

 These application notes focus on burning a fuel oil that evaporates or spontaneously ignites with increased pressure.

-These application notes focus on burning aviation fuel that evaporates or spontaneously ignites with increased pressure.
+The following bomb calorimeter application note focuses on burning aviation fuel that evaporates or spontaneously ignites with increased pressure:

-These application notes focus on a material that generates its own oxygen in combustion, i.e. it does not require oxygen in the atmosphere to sustain combustion.
+The following bomb calorimeter application note focuses on a material that generates its own oxygen in combustion, i.e. it does not require oxygen in the atmosphere to sustain combustion.
 The propellant cannot be ignited in the same manner as coal samples because the oxygen is replaced by nitrogen that prevents the cotton from burning.
 Consequently the firing wire must be extended so that it can touch the sample and the firing voltage must be increased.
 The test sample had a very low CV so the mass was increased to 2 gram so as to obtain a significant temperature rise of the vessel.

 Determining the calorific value (CV) of coal is the most widespread use of the calorimeter.
 The CV value of coal is used as one of the parameters for determining the quality of coal.

 ALTERNATIVE ENERGY SOURCE: